-Government to set the targets and mainstream into policy and legislation to provide clear, enforceable, and measurable objectives to create the enabling conditions and direction to guide action on the ground towards a nature positive goal.
+Government needs to set the targets and mainstream these into policy and legislation to provide clear, enforceable, and measurable objectives to create the enabling ground towards a nature positive goal.

-This will require setting of national targets and Economic actors with a crucial role to play in shifting their business models "from nature-negative to nature-positive" and in identifying and disclosing their dependencies on nature, and a new economic model and investment in nature has been called for to bridge the financing gap.
+Economic actors have a crucial role to play in shifting their business models "from nature-negative to nature-positive" and in identifying and disclosing their dependencies on nature, and a new economic model and investment in nature has been called for to bridge the financing gap.